BLS, ACLS, PALS, First-aid & CPR Classes In San Francisco – Bayshore

 If you are already registered for a CPR course in San Francisco, please read the important information below about your upcoming course.

-Important Information About Your Upcoming Course in San Francisco
+Important Information About Your Upcoming Course In San Francisco

-Mandatory Videos To Watch Before your Course
+Mandatory ACLS/PALS Videos To Watch Before Your Course

 RQI Online Course – What to Expect

-You can start and stop the online course as needed.
-Be sure to use a computer or tablet while taking the American Heart Association online course (a phone will not work).
-The BLS Heartcode online course is adaptive to your current level of knowledge.
+We send out the online courses 3 times per day between 8 am and 5 pm.
+You must use a computer or tablet while taking the American Heart Association online course (a phone will not work).

+The online course is adaptive to your current level of knowledge.
 As such, the length of the online course is variable depending on your experience and skill level.
-(BLS: 1-2 hours, ACLS or PALS 3-4 hours)
+(BLS: 1-2 hours, ACLS or PALS 3-4 hours).
+You can start and stop the course as you wish (you do not need to complete the course all at once).

-Day of Skills Testing – What to Expect
+BLS, ACLS, OR PALS - What to Expect

 The VAM (voice assisted manikin) will guide you through the skills testing.
 An instructor will not be present, but you can call our office during your session if you have any questions.
 We have a dedicated and friendly team to help you if you need assistance.

-You will receive your certification card on the day of the class.
+Our virtual American Heart Association instructor will guide you through the skills and you will receive your certification card on the day of the class.

 Performing CPR is Physically Exhausting